DragonPyConf/dragonpy.com/_talks/load_testing_your_application.md

 Many tools on the market are stuck in the 90s or don't meet many of the needs you might face.
 They're missing some or many of the following features:
-* ability to run the load test programatically,
+* ability to run the load test programmatically,
 * hit many endpoints simultaneously,
 * control the payload for each URL,
 * support for personas (e.g. admin user, visitor),